Cyberattacks against infrastructure: Energy

+Cyberattacks on natural gas installations can similarly shut down operations or reroute gas flows.
+In Russia, a gas supplier known as Gazprom lost control of its central switchboard, which routes gas flow, after an inside job and Trojan horse program bypassed security.
 The 2021 Colonial Pipeline cyberattack caused a sudden shutdown of the pipeline that carried 45% of the gasoline, diesel, and jet fuel consumed on the East Coast of the United States.

-Wind farms, both onshore and offshore, are also at risk from cyber attacks.
-In February 2022, a German wind turbine maker, Enercon, lost remote connection to some 5,800 turbines following a large-scale disruption of satellite links.
-In April 2022, another company, Deutsche Windtechnik, also lost control of roughly 2,000 turbines because of a cyber-attack.
-While the wind turbines were not damaged during these incidents, these attacks illustrate just how vulnerable their computer systems are.
+Wind farms, both onshore and offshore, are also at risk.
+In February 2022, a German wind turbine maker, Enercon, lost remote connection to approximately 5,800 turbines following a large-scale disruption of satellite links.
+In April 2022, another company, Deutsche Windtechnik, also lost control of roughly 2,000 turbines due to a cyberattack.
+While the wind turbines were not damaged during these incidents, these attacks demonstrated the vulnerability of renewable energy control systems.